 - Library fines – not paying your library fines means you may not graduate, and your transcript can be withheld if you transfer schools.

 - Academic transcript fees – want a copy of your transcript – you’ll pay.
 If your university offers a deal at graduation on these, get ten or so.
 You will use them over your first few years out of college.

 Whether you live at home, in the dorm, or find an apartment, your room and board are an important expense.
 While there are homeless students, it is not a safe or desirable way to attend college.

+Living expenses is major factor when thinking about finances.
 College room and board costs cover your dorm room and food plan.
 It is usually pretty comparable to the apartment costs in the university town.
 I recommend living in the dorm for at least your first year.
 You will have instant friends, security, fun events planned by the dorm, and it’s part of the experience.
 You can focus on classes without worrying about finding breakfast, lunch, and dinner.
 Plus, it will give you something to complain about in the future.